-The real estate market in these last few months has taken quite the turn - the strong seller's market has subsided and some may even argue that we are entering a buyer's market.
-One of the significant consequences of this recent and abrupt shift is buyers wanting out of their executed agreements of purchase and sale.
+The real estate market took quite the turn in the late summer/early fall of 2017 – the strong seller’s market subsided and some may even argue that we entered or are entering a buyer’s market.
+One of the significant consequences of this abrupt shift is that some buyers wanted out of their executed agreements of purchase and sale.
 Why?
-They signed such agreements in the hot seller's market (likely sometime before March 2017), but their closings are during this cooler spring/summer, more buyer-friendly market.
-Accordingly, they believe they've overpaid for such properties, seeing as how similar properties in the area are now listing at much lower prices.
-They have the classic case of "buyer's remorse".
+They signed such agreements in the hot seller’s market (likely sometime before March 2017), but their closings were during the cooler, more buyer-friendly market.
+Accordingly, they believed they overpaid for such properties, seeing as how similar properties in the area listed at much lower prices.
+They had the classic case of “buyer’s remorse”.

-These regretful buyers are now scrounging to find a way out of their deals prior to the closing date, and they turn to their lawyers to be their saving grace.
-Unfortunately, however, once an agreement of purchase and sale is fully executed, and is not conditional on any event (i.e., it's a firm deal), you have a legally binding contract with the seller party.
+These regretful buyers were scrounging to find a way out of their deals prior to the closing date, and they turned to their lawyers to be their saving grace.
+Unfortunately, however, once an agreement of purchase and sale is fully executed, and is not conditional on any event (i.e., it’s a firm deal), you have a legally binding contract with the seller party.
 There is no generous return policy.
-The only way out of such firm agreements, besides the unlikely case of the title search revealing a defect on title that the seller isn't willing or able to remove (or that title insurance won't insure over), is by mutual agreement between the parties.
-However, in this cooler market where properties are remaining on the market for longer and selling for cheaper, sellers have no incentive to re-list their homes for sale.
-Thus, buyers have a very uphill battle in their fight to escape the deal.
+The only way out of such firm agreements, besides the unlikely case of the title search revealing a defect on title that the seller isn’t willing or able to remove (or that title insurance won’t insure over), is by mutual agreement between the parties.
+However, in the cooler market where properties were remaining on the market for longer and selling for cheaper, sellers had no incentive to re-list their homes for sale.
+Thus, buyers had a very uphill battle in their fight to escape the deal.

 Nevertheless, if the seller is adamant on closing the transaction on the scheduled closing date (as is the seller’s legal right), the parties must close the deal.
 If the buyer does not close, he or she will be in breach of the agreement.
 The financial consequences of this breach can be severe; the seller will have a claim to (a) the full amount of the buyer’s deposit, and (b) the recovery of any and all costs and expenses that flow from the buyer’s breach.
 It is this claim to (b) that should really worry buyers thinking of breaching their agreements.
 If the seller is forced to re-list the property and is not able to sell it for as high a sale price as it secured with the original buyer, the seller would have a claim against this buyer for the difference, along with all related costs and expenses (e.g., legal fees, court costs, interest charges, etc.).
 However, it can become even more complicated and costly for the breaching buyer if the seller required the sale proceeds on the closing date (Deal 1) in order for the seller to purchase another property shortly thereafter (Deal 2).
 In this case, the seller would have been forced to breach its purchase agreement on Deal 2, and now the buyer who breached on Deal 1 would be liable to the seller from Deal 1 for all costs and expenses that flow from the seller’s forced breach on Deal 2.
 Needless to say, breaching these agreements can be extraordinarily expensive for the defaulting party.